Cookies

 When you first visit, a banner asks what you’re comfortable with.
 Until you choose, nothing but strictly-necessary storage runs.
 Your options are:

-• Accept all — enables cookieless analytics in addition to the necessary storage.
+- Accept all — enables analytics (PostHog and Google Analytics) in addition to the necessary storage.

 Your decision is recorded in your browser under pyor-consent-v1 so we don’t ask again.
 Consent is granular (analytics is a separate, optional category) and withdrawable at any time: choose “Manage cookies” in the site footer to reopen the banner and change or revoke your choice.
 Withdrawing consent is as easy as giving it.